davidsmakerworks/ai-artist/README.md

 - Azure Cognitive Services Speech Service (free tier)
 - Azure Storage account
 - Paid Stability AI API key if using SDXL or Stable Image
+- Paid Anthropic API key if using Claude

 The code needs additional refactoring to make things like error handling more practical.
 For now, a brute-force approach of automatically restarting if there is